 No. IGO has a dedicated recruitment team that recruits applicants directly.
 Our preference is to begin to form our relationship with you directly and this starts in the recruitment process.
 We do not accepted unsolicited applications made by recruitment companies.

 What do I require to work on a minesite?

-Before you begin work at one of our minesites, IGO, as part of our commitment to safety, ensures each employee has a current Senior First Aid certificate.
-Other certificates such as Working at Heights and Confined Space are job specific requirements and are only essential if the job that you have applied for requires them.
-This kind of training, along with the requisite Personal Protective Equipment (PPE) and work clothes, will be provided to you once you arrive on site.
+Before you begin work at our minesite, as part of our commitment to safety, IGO wants to ensure that each employee has a current Senior First Aid certificate.
+Other certificates such as Working at Heights and Confined Space are job-specific requirements and only essential if the job that you have applied for requires them.
+This kind of training, along with the requisite Personal Protective Equipment (PPE) and work clothes, may be provided to you once you arrive on site.